Mold Remediation Specialist (MRS)

 Tips to prepare for the Examination:

-• Review the Core References (Section 3 of the Candidate Handbook)
+• Review the Core References (located in Section 3 of the MRS Candidate Handbook)

-• Content Outline (Appendix A of the Candidate Handbook)
+• Review the Content Outline (located in Appendix A of the MRS Candidate Handbook)

 Step 4: